Dozens Of Stranded Seals Flounder In Canadian Town

 She says that for the time being, the animals have been surviving on fish they catch in the town's streams.

 Harp seals travel south in winter months from the Canadian Arctic and Greenland to waters off the province of Newfoundland and Labrador, Garry Stenson of Canada's Department of Fisheries and Oceans told The Northern Pen.
-They bide their time on off-shore ice floes as they feed and give birth.
+They bide their time on offshore ice floes as they feed and give birth.
 This year, he says, limited ocean ice might be forcing the seals to settle for coastal ice, which increases their risk of stranding.
-As NPR's Christopher Joyce has reported, sea ice in the arctic has seen extreme melting in recent years, partly because of global warming caused by humans.
+As NPR's Christopher Joyce has reported, sea ice in the Arctic has seen extreme melting in recent years, partly because of global warming caused by humans.

 Local officials had been in touch with the DFO, which sent officers to the village.
 But at a town council meeting Tuesday night, Roddickton-Bide Arm decided it was time to call for more help.